duyenlan151/ecommerce-hekto/README.md

 ## How to use

 ```

 $ git clone https://github.com/duyenlan151/ecommerce-hekto.git
 $ cd ecommerce-hekto
+$ Update your rename .env.example to .env.development or .env.staging what mode you want file, then setup your env variable
 $ npm install or yarn install
 $ npm run dev or yarn dev
 $ Api: http://localhost:3000/api/